mattparker/lamplight-phpclient/docs/profiles.md

 | web | string | Their website address |
 | publishable | bool | Whether to make the profile publishable immediately |

-Creating organisations is the same, except the `first_name` and `surname` fields will not be recognised, and the `name` field should be used.
+Creating organisations and families is the same, except the `first_name` and `surname` fields will not be recognised, and the `name` field should be used.

 Data must be valid to be accepted.
 The regex for postcodes used